pytorch/serve/kubernetes/kfserving/README.md

 ```

-* Step - 9 : Copy the Model Files and Configure properties.
+* Step - 9 : Copy the Model Files and Config Properties.

 First, create the model store and the config directory using the below command :
 ```bash